rgitzel/stock-downloads/README.md

 # stock-downloads

-A handful of scripts for pulling down stock prices I'm interested in, and formatting them appropriately for import into Quicken and into InfluxDB.
+A handful of scripts for pulling down stock prices I'm interested in, and then formatting them appropriately for import into Quicken and into InfluxDB.

 This makes use of the free API from [Alpha Vantage](https://www.alphavantage.co).